attack68/rateslib/docs/source/i_guide.rst

 =========

 This is a collection of more detailed examples and explanations that don't necessarily fall into any one category.
-Go to the :ref:`Cookbook index <cookbook-doc>`.
+See the :ref:`Cookbook index <cookbook-doc>`, or click a topic directly below.

 .. toctree::
     :hidden: